RyanParsley/rpdc/src/content/blog/2025/2025-08-31-posse-astro-integration.md

 Almost a year ago, I wrote about my [game plan for POSSE](/blog/posse).
 Like many automation projects, it sat on my back burner making me feel guilty every time I manually posted to social media.
-Today I finally built the automated workflow I'm proud to share.
+Today I finally built an automated workflow I'm proud to share.

 ## Static sites are the bees knees, but...